THUYimingLi/THUYimingLi.github.io/_pages/services.md

 ## Journals

+- IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - IEEE Transactions on Dependable and Secure Computing (TDSC)
 - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)